benisued/BetterLua/README.md

 # BetterLua
-A better way of having a second keyboard for macros, instead of having each key of the second keyboard open an AHK script, lua sends [key]+F13 which you can capture with AutoHotKey and do whatever you want the idea comes from Taran https://github.com/TaranVH/2nd-keyboard/tree/master/LUAMACROS
+A better way of having a second keyboard for macros, instead of having each key of the second keyboard open an AHK script, in this script, lua sends [key]+F13 which you can capture with AutoHotKey and do whatever you want using a 2nd keyboard is Taran's idea, but our implementations differs https://github.com/TaranVH/2nd-keyboard/tree/master/LUAMACROSx

 1. download luamacros https://github.com/me2d13/luamacros